N30Yang/Servotester/README.md

     Degrees: Type a number followed by d (e.g., 180d or 90.5d) to move to a specific angle.

     Exit: Type exit to return to the main menu.

+* [3] Macro mode: it will copy all the instrucitons made in the live mode and replay them in the same order.

+* [4] Clear Macro & Reset: it will clear all the instrucitons made in the live mode and replay them in the same order.

 ---
 ---